10 PDPA Obligations Every Singapore Business Must Follow

 Penalties for Non-Compliance

-The PDPC has enforcement powers including:
+The PDPC's enforcement powers include:

 - Directions: Orders to stop processing, destroy data, or implement specific measures